 Actuarial profit or loss from empirical adjustments and changes in actuarial assumptions is charged or credited to other comprehensive income in the period in which it arises.
-The period that ended on 31 December 2018 saw actuarial losses at €9.619 (2017: €0).
+The period that ended on 31 December 2019 saw actuarial profits at \in 60.127 (2018: actuarial loss at \in 9.619).